ccmarris/b1ddi-automation-demo/README.rst

 Configuration checking is performed to confirm that *base_net* is a valid IPv4 address and both *container_cidr* and *cidr* are suitable and larger than a /28 and /29 respectively.

+Subnet are created with a "Comment/Description" that is randomly assigned from the list of descriptions in *net_comments*.
+A default set is included in the example *demo.ini* file, however, this can be customised as needed.
+The number of descriptions is not fixed to the five examples so you can include more or less descriptions as needed - this is just a sample set.

 A DNS View is then also created with an authoritative forward lookup zone and /16 reverse lookup zone for the *base_net* (adjusted for byte boundaries).
 These